seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Preservers of my throne.
 Woe is my heart
 That the poor soldier that so richly fought,
 Whose rags shamed gilded arms, whose naked breast
-Stepp’d before larges of proof, cannot be found:
+Stepp'd before larges of proof, cannot be found:
 He shall be happy that can find him, if
 Our grace can make him so.